scratchaddons-community/scradd/.github/CONTRIBUTING.md

     native test runner for tests.

 To test your code, it’s easiest to run `node --run serve & node --run dev` in my opinion.
-That runs both TypeScript and Node on watch mode, to attempt to rebuild your code on every change, and to restart the bot on every successful build.
+That runs both TypeScript and nodemon on watch mode, to attempt to rebuild your code on every change, and to restart the bot on every successful build.
 Using this setup, you hardly ever need to touch the terminal, and there's only one place you need to look for error logs.

 Before committing your code, it is necessary to run `node --run format`, then `node --run lint` and fix any lint errors, finally `node --run test` and fix any failing tests, then repeat all three until no more lint errors are left.